 4. Malus and clawbackThe short-term and the medium- and long-term incentive remuneration shall be subject to clauses that allow the Corporation to reduce or cancel the remuneration (malus) and request the return of the paid remuneration (clawback) based on a resolution of the Board of Directors when there is a restatement of financial results due to a significant revision of financial statements or there is a significant violation or breach of internal rules by a Director/officer.

-5. Method to determine the remuneration and other payments for individual DirectorsAs for the policy to determine the remuneration and other payments for Directors (including the method to determine individual payments; the “Determination Policy”), the Governance and Remuneration Committee, which is chaired by an Outside Director with the majority of its members consisting of independent Outside Directors/Audit & Supervisory Board Members deliberates on the Determination Policy, including the appropriateness of the remuneration levels, and provides reports to the Board of Directors, which then makes a decision thereon.As for the determination of individual payments for Directors, the Governance and Remuneration Committee confirms whether the determination conforms to the Determination Policy and provides reports to the Board of Directors, which then resolves the payment within the range of the maximum amount of remuneration resolved at a General Meeting of Shareholders.
-However, as for the amount of basic remuneration for Directors with positions that do not have fixed remuneration amount corresponding to the positions and individuals’ evaluation-based remuneration in the short-term incentive remuneration, the determination of payment for individual quantitative evaluation has been delegated to the President and CEO because the person at the head of business execution is considered to be the most appropriate person for making the decision that involves individual judgments based on the evaluation of contributions and the positions/responsibilities.
+5. Method to determine the remuneration and other payments for individual Directors As for the policy to determine the remuneration and other payments for Directors (including the method to determine individual payments; the “Determination Policy”), the Governance and Remuneration Committee, which is chaired by an Outside Director with the majority of its members consisting of independent Outside Directors/Audit & Supervisory Board Members deliberates on the Determination Policy, including the appropriateness of the remuneration levels, and provides reports to the Board of Directors, which then makes a decision thereon.As for the determination of individual payments for Directors, the Governance and Remuneration Committee confirms whether the determination conforms to the Determination Policy and provides reports to the Board of Directors, which then resolves the payment within the range of the maximum amount of remuneration resolved at a General Meeting of Shareholders.
+However, the determination of payment for individual qualitative evaluation has been delegated to the President and CEO because the person at the head of business execution is considered to be the most appropriate person for making the decision that involves individual judgments based on the evaluation of contributions.
 To improve the objectiveness, fairness and transparency of the process to determine the amount of the Individuals’ evaluation-based remuneration based on the individuals’ qualitative evaluation, the Governance and Remuneration Committee shall confirm that the evaluation and the payment have been conducted within the scope delegated by the Board of Directors, and report the results to the Board of Directors.

 (Supplementary matters)The remuneration framework and process for determining remuneration for Executive Officers who do not concurrently serve as Directors is the same as those for Directors.